equinor/appsec-fundamentals-authn-authz-cs/ex-05/doc/running_the_application.md

     npm start
     ```

 * Open the application in the browser.
-Remember that the forwarded port needs to be public.
 * Stop the application and set the NODE_ENV to "development"

     ```shell